0xfe/hacking-stellar/5-dex.md

 bid: 189.4117647 xlm for 28901.7341040 xlm/BTC
 ```

 You can also reverse the asset pair, making it simpler to compare prices and calculate spreads.
-Trading bots do this all the time while looking for arbitrage opportunites on the DEX.
+Trading bots do this all the time while looking for arbitrage opportunities on the DEX.

 ```sh
 $ lumen dex orderbook native BTC-nao